antonfisher/antonfisher.github.io/_posts/2018-12-14-23-00-00-drive-distributed-storage-on-raspberry-pi.md

 - keep an eye on the power consumption of all hardware components
 - Node.js fits well for hacking projects when you are not lazy to follow its async guides.

-As always, after finish a project I came up with two ideas of what to do next!
+As always, after finishing a project I came up with two ideas of what to do next!

 ## Links
 - [GitHub repository and documentation](https://github.com/antonfisher/sloth-storage)